View Document Text

 employment or association with CAP unless the information is also available to the investing public upon

 reasonable inquiry.
-CAP does not allow supervised persons to purchase securities at the same time as clients
+CAP does not allow supervised persons to purchase securities at the same time as Clients

 unless it happens incidentally as part of a firm-wide rebalance or model change.